elastisys/compliantkubernetes/docs/user-guide/metrics.md

 Prometheus and Grafana can help with this by making it easier to:

 * collect evidence as soon as possible after the occurrence.
-* conduct an information security forensics analysis
+* conduct an information security forensics analysis.
 * communicate the existence of the information security incident or any relevant details to the leadership.

 ## Prometheus and Grafana in Compliant Kubernetes